 The event is organised annually by Surge, an organisation determined to create a world where compassion towards all non-human animals is the norm.
-Over 5,000 people attended in 2017, double the number who took part in the first march in 2016, with Surge calling for thousands more vegans to take part this year.
+More than 5,000 people attended in 2017, double the number that took part in the first march in 2016, with Surge calling for thousands more vegans to take part this year.

 Surge, which produced the 2017 documentary Land of Hope and Glory – a film highlighting the truth behind UK land animal farming – also arranges other peaceful activism events throughout the year.
 These include a London Fashion Week anti-fur campaign, ‘Down with Dairy’, and the Big Vegan Activism Van, alongside investigations into farming and slaughterhouse facilities.